0aids/realtime-memory-forensics/README.md

 // Can only be started by some user input.
 // In headless mode it waits for the bool "Paused" to be
 // set to false.
+QueuedThreadPool 12 // Set up a queued threadpool with 12 threads.
+LoopChunks 400000 // Set how many chunks are done per loop

 PAUSE

 MakeSnapshot r1 -1